-This is your guide to freshwater fishing laws and regulations.
-The Florida Wildlife Code is the final authority on fishing laws.
+This free booklet is your guide to Florida’s freshwater fishing laws and regulations.
+The Florida Wildlife Code is the final authority on fishing laws (www.FLrules.org).
 The Florida Fish and Wildlife Conservation Commission (FWC) strives to ensure this information is accurate but assumes no liability for errors that may occur.
 In addition, rules can change between publications.
-Contact the FWC if you have questions not adequately covered in this booklet.
-This publication is valid from July 1, 2011 to June 30, 2012.
+Contact the FWC if you have questions not adequately covered in this booklet; see contact list and map below.
+This publication is valid from July 1, 2013, to June 30, 2014.

 Florida remains the “Fishing Capital of the World,” due to great resources and responsible management.
-We consider the quality of life that is associated with recreational activities and living in a healthy environment to be extremely important to Floridians and visitors and are also striving to make Florida the undisputed “Bass Fishing Capital."
+We consider the quality of life that is associated with recreational activities and living in a healthy environment to be extremely important to Floridians and visitors and are also striving to make Florida the undisputed “Bass Fishing Capital of the World.”

-In 1950, congressmen Dingell and Johnson, at the request of anglers and the fishing industry, created the original Federal Aid in Sport Fish Restoration (SFR) program wherein fishing tackle was assessed an excise fee and the monies returned to the states for introduction fish restoration projects.
-The “Wallop-Breaux” amendment in 1984 expanded the act by adding import duties on sport fishing equipment, pleasure boats and yachts as well as taxes on motorboat fuels.
-The result is one of the most successful “user-pays, user-benefits” programs in the world, with taxes from sale of outdoor recreation supplies directly enhancing and promoting the resource.
+In 1950, Congressmen Dingell and Johnson, at the request of anglers and the fishing industry, created the Federal Aid in Sport Fish Restoration (SFR) program, wherein fishing tackle was assessed an excise fee and the monies returned to the states for fish restoration projects.
+The “Wallop-Breaux” amendment in 1984 added import duties on sport fishing equipment, pleasure boats and yachts as well as taxes on motorboat fuels.
+The result is one of the most successful “user-pays, public-benefits” programs in the world, with taxes from the sale of outdoor recreation supplies enhancing and promoting the resource.

 The amount of money Florida receives from SFR is based on the size of the state and the number of paid licensed anglers – not licenses and permits, but the people who hold them.
 For instance, an angler with freshwater and saltwater licenses and a snook permit counts as one holder.
-Each certified holder generates approximately $7.49 more for sportfish restoration providing nearly $12 million for Florida in 2010 (versus $14 million in 2009).
+Each certified holder (1.46 million) generated $8.01 more for sportfish restoration, providing $11.7 million for Florida in 2012.